bb9696aa/LSH/README.md

 # LSH
-revise the original version of ElastiK-Nearest-Neighbors LSH Example
+Revise the original version of ElastiK-Nearest-Neighbors LSH Example

+Enforce an efficient method to search among huge vectors.